 In 1978, James Bond arrived at the Drax estate by helicopter, flying over the gardens of… the Château de Vaux-le-Vicomte!
 Each Saturday, we propose that you relive this mythical scene by winning a flight in an Alouette II helicopter.

 How?
 Play on our official Facebook page (@chateauVLV) or try to be an “instant winner” during your visit to the estate.
-4 winners will be selected at random each week (Complete rules of eligibility and prizewinning will soon be available.)
+4 winners will be selected at random each week.

 Daily from September 22 to November 4

 [Unprecedented!]
 An exhibition focusing on films shot in 1968 for the 50th anniversary of our opening to the public

 To celebrate our 50 years of opening to the public, the château invites you to discover what was going on backstage during the films shot in… 1968!
 Three rooms on the ground floor will be dedicated to the film shoots that took place in that special year.

 In the gallery of the master creators, our archives will present what went on behind the scenes during the shooting of the first international television series Les Aventures de d’Artagnan (by Claude Barma, with Dominique Paturel), broadcast on ORTF – Channel 2, where the château was one of the two principal settings.

 In the Grande Chambre Carrée (Great Square Chamber), the château will spotlight the presence of Orson Welles in 1968 for the filming of Start the Revolution Without Me / Two Times Two (by Bud Yorkin, released in 1970), where the American actor played the role of the narrator in a comedy about the French Revolution, using videos and photos from the National Archives, as well as from the Vogüé family’s personal collection.

 Exclusive interviews from the Vogüé family will also be screened for the first time in the Galerie d’Architecture.